The coordinators placing participants this week already have a shortlist.

 If we can't identify an agent that pays for itself within 90 days — we'll tell you on the call.
 No obligation.
 Every install carries a written 90-day guarantee, documented before you pay anything.

 Richard scaled a provider from 0 to 26 SIL homes.
-Rayan ran the operations side of an NDIS business for 8 years.
+Between us, that's 13 years in the NDIS sector.
 We built the Referral Agent because we needed it and it didn't exist.
 The diagnostic is calibrated from what we saw break — not from a consulting slide deck.